Network Framework Modules¶

 Introduction¶

-Substrate Framework provides complete and ready-to-use implementations of the main functions a Tanssi appchain needs to work properly, including cryptography, consensus, governance, and so on.
+The Substrate framework provides complete and ready-to-use implementations of the main functions a Tanssi network needs to work properly, including cryptography, consensus, governance, and so on.
 These implementations are fully customizable and could be replaced with custom logic if needed.

-To build the Runtime, Substrate provides many built-in modules (called pallets) that can be freely used as building blocks to compose and interact with any other custom-made modules, allowing teams to create unique behaviors according to the specific requirements of their Tanssi appchain.
+To build the Runtime, Substrate provides many built-in modules (also known as pallets) that can be freely used as building blocks to compose and interact with any other custom-made modules, allowing teams to create unique behaviors according to the specific requirements of their Tanssi network.

 Built-in Modules¶

-When designing and writing the rules of the Tanssi appchain, the available set of functional pallets bring a solution to many of the coding requirements that would otherwise need to be developed from scratch.
+When designing and writing the rules of a Tanssi network, the available set of functional modules brings a solution to many of the coding requirements that would otherwise need to be built from scratch.

-Here is a list of some of the most used modules, but there are many more on the Substrate Rustdocs website:
+Here is a list of some of the most popular modules:

-- pallet_balances - the Balances pallet provides functions for handling accounts and balances for the Tanssi appchain native currency
+- Balances - it provides functions for handling accounts and balances for the Tanssi network native currency

-- pallet_assets - the Assets pallet provides functions for handling any type of fungible tokens
+- Assets - it provides functions for handling any type of fungible tokens

-- pallet_nfts - the NFTs pallet provides functions for dealing with non-fungible tokens
+- NFTs - it provides functions for dealing with non-fungible tokens

-- pallet_democracy - the Democracy pallet provides functions to manage and administer general stakeholder voting
+- Democracy - it provides functions to manage and administer general stakeholder voting

-- pallet_multisig - the Multisig pallet provides functions for multi-signature dispatch
+- Multisig - it provides functions for multi-signature dispatch

-- pallet_recovery - the Recovery pallet provides functions to allow users to regain access to their accounts when the private key is lost.
+- Recovery - it provides functions to allow users to regain access to their accounts when the private key is lost.
 This works by granting other accounts the right to sign transactions on behalf of the lost account (note that it is necessary to have previously chosen the authorized accounts)

-- pallet_staking - the Staking pallet provides functions to administer staked tokens, support rewarding, slashing, depositing, withdrawing, and so on
+- Staking - it provides functions to administer staked tokens, support rewarding, slashing, depositing, withdrawing, and so on

 Custom-Made Modules¶